taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/READme.md

 # Chapter 2: Adobe FrameMaker

-> This chapter provides further information regarding FrameMaker, along with guides on how Accuray uses it for its Manufacturing work instructions.
+> This chapter provides further information regarding FrameMaker, along with guides on how Accuray uses it for our Manufacturing work instructions.
 Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/Section%201:%20FrameMaker%20Overview.md) to start from the beginning of this chapter, or click on one of the sections below to jump to specific topics.

 ## Table of Contents